 Black Bear Disc Golf Course is located near Turkey Lake.
 Park in the Beach parking lot.

 Two well-stocked lakes provide good catches of largemouth bass, catfish, bluegill, crappie and trout.
-A trout derby is held annually at Turkey Creek Lake.
-A valid Ohio fishing license is required.
+A trout derby is held annually (4th Saturday in April) at Turkey Creek Lake.

-Public beaches are situated on Roosevelt Lake and Turkey Creek Lake.
+Public beaches are situated on both Roosevelt Lake and Turkey Creek Lake.
 Swimming is permitted in designated areas.
-Please exercise caution while swimming at the beach.
+Please exercise caution while swimming at the beach; the beaches are unguarded.
 Pets are NOT allowed on swimming beaches.

 Many hiking trails traverse the park and the surrounding state forest: